vidyalakshmir/SysPartCode/README.md

 We update this repository to add more features and fix bugs.
 In case of any queries or issues, please contact vrajagop@stevens.edu.

+## Upgrades and fixes
+We have upgraded SysPart for use in latest ubuntu versions. (ubuntu 18.04+).
+We have tested in ubuntu 22.04.
+Please find more info about how to upgrade in the [section](#run-in-latest-oS-versions)

 ## Basic Requirements
 - Works on **linux binaries (ELF)** which run on **x86-64** architecture